eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_workload_distribution.rst

 ------------------

 To run it, one integer argument is required.
-This will be the number of jobs this Node will answer to before finishing its execution and being destroyed.
+This will be the number of jobs this node will answer to before finishing its execution and being destroyed.

 Take into account that this node will wait until it has solved 2 different jobs.
-If there are more than 1 *Computing Node* running, one job is only solved by one of them.
+If there are more than 1 `Computing Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/computing.html>`__ running, one job is only solved by one of them.

 Run the following command to answer 2 jobs before closing: